 Local government service

 Matthew Aloysius Fitzpatrick was an alderman on Glebe Council from 1928 to 1939.
-Fitzpatrick claimed the Church of England was skirking its responsibilities on St Phillips Estate in 1930, and from information he had received ‘the trust had been imposing all kinds of tyrannical rack-renting of its numerous tenants’ in Glebe.
+He was Glebe mayor in 1934.
+Fitzpatrick claimed the Church of England was shirking its responsibilities on St Phillips Estate in 1930, and from information he had received ‘the trust had been imposing all kinds of tyrannical rack-renting of its numerous tenants’ in Glebe.

 Hogan, Michael 2004, Local labor: a history of the Labor Party in Glebe, 1891-2003, Federation Press, Annandale, NSW